sammoth/foo_out_pulse/README.md

 Understand the security implications of this before making this change.

 To minimise the chance of audio dropouts, it is better to disable the option 'Enable smooth seeking, pause and volume changes' in the Output settings of foobar (since version 1.6).
 When fading is enabled, foobar requests a very small buffer from Pulseaudio as the fading is implemented before the audio is sent to the output, so this is necessary to make seeking seem instant.
 While this is not a problem under Windows, under Wine it seems problematic.
-(In the future, smooth seeking can be implemented separately within this component by rewriting the Pulseaudio buffer, allowing it to remain large enough.)
+(In the future, smooth seeking can be implemented separately within this component by rewriting the Pulseaudio buffer on seek, allowing the buffer to always remain large enough.)

 For the icon to appear in the mixer, you will need to place a png of foobar's icon in, for example, `~/.icons/hicolor/256x256/apps/`